ric2b/Vivaldi-browser/chromium/docs/enterprise/add_new_policy.md

         -   `can_be_recommended`: It tells the admin whether they can mark the policy as recommended and allow the user to override it in the UI, using a command line switch or an extension.
-        -   `future`: It hides the policy from auto-generated templates and documentation.
-It's used when your policy needs multiple milestone development.
     - The complete list of attributes and their expected values can be found in the [policy_templates.json](https://cs.chromium.org/chromium/src/components/policy/resources/policy_templates.json).